deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 The maximum power which will be delivered to the tip.<br>
 The limit is done by adjusting the maximum PWM duty cycle based on the power supply voltage and the heater resistance.<br>
   - **Heater (resistance)**<br>
-The resistance of the tip's heating element in ohms.
+The resistance of the tip's heating element in ohms, used for the power limitation.
 There is normally no need to change this from the default.<br>
   - **ADC Time**<br>
 Sets the ADC reading period.
 The controller stops disables the PWM and runs the ADC.
 Default 200 ms.<br>
 It also sets the base PWM frequency.
 The PWM multiplier uses this base.<br>